Limenius/symfony-react-sandbox/README.md

     webpack --config webpack.config.serverside.js --watch

+or simply `npm run webpack-serverside`

 * And, In a different terminal/screen/tmux, the hot-reloading webpack server for the client assets:

     webpack-dev-server --progress --colors --config webpack.config.js

+or simply `npm run webpack-dev`

 * Also, you may want to run the Symfony server: